 Penalty: $5 000.

-[Clause 4 inserted by No. 67 of 2004 s.
+[Clause 4 inserted: No. 67 of 2004 s.
 42.]

 5. Duty not to make improper use of information

 (1) An officer or a former officer of the Authority must not, whether within or outside the State, make improper use of information acquired by virtue of his or her position as such to gain, directly or indirectly, an advantage for himself or herself or for any other person or to cause detriment to the Authority.